Understanding Dementia: Types, Causes, and Progression of Cognitive Decline

 The most common form of dementia is Alzheimer’s disease, which accounts for around 60-80% of cases.

-It typically starts with memory lapses that worsen over time, leading to difficulties with daily activities, reasoning and skills.
+It typically starts with memory lapses that worsen over time, leading to difficulties with daily activities, reasoning and communication skills.

 Vascular dementia is the second most common type of dementia and occurs when blood flow to the brain is reduced due to damaged blood vessels or a stroke.